Please ensure Javascript is enabled for purposes of website accessibility

 Getting Ahead

-Creative Media Production & Technology - Film & TV Production UAL Level 3 Diploma at Alton Campus
+UAL Level 3 Diploma in Creative Media Production and Technology - Film & TV Level 2 & Level 3 at Alton Campus

-Are you studying Creative Media Production & Technology – Film & TV Production UAL Level 3 Diploma at Alton Campus in September?
+Are you studying UAL Level 3 Diploma in Creative Media Production and Technology – Film & TV at Alton Campus in September?
 If so, you’re in the right place!

 Throughout the two years of study, we look at how messages are communicated to audiences and then thoroughly prepare and plan for shoots with clear goals in mind, editing together coherent and engaging final products.
 Organisation, group work, an interest in technology, creativity and commitment are all key skills required for this course.